micromark/common-markup-state-machine/readme.md

 ## 6 Parsing

-Items in the [queue][queue] (as in, tokens and labels) are created by state machines.
+The states of state machines have certain [effects][effects], such as that they create items in the [queue][queue] (tokens and labels).
-They are used by a tree adapter, in case a valid construct is found.
+The queue is used by tree adapters, in case a valid construct is found.
-After using the queue, or when in a bogus construct is found, it is discarded.
+After using the queue, or when in a bogus construct is found, the queue is discarded.

 The [shared space][shared-space] is accessed and mutated by both the tree adapter and the states of the state machine.